Howard R. Levine

-Howard R. Levine is the former Chairman of the Board and Chief Executive Officer of Family Dollar and is the son of Leon Levine, the Founder of Family Dollar.
+Howard R. Levine is an American business executive who was the former Chairman of the Board and Chief Executive Officer of Family Dollar and is the son of Leon Levine, the founder of the company.
+He oversaw the buyout of Family Dollar by Dollar Tree in 2017.

 Early life and education

 Levine was born to a Jewish family, the son of Barbara (née Leven) and Leon Levine.
 He graduated from the University of North Carolina at Chapel Hill in 1981 with a Bachelor of Science degree.

 Career

 After graduating from college, Levine worked in the Merchandising Department at Family Dollar, rising to the position of Senior Vice President-Merchandising and Advertising from 1981 to 1987.
 Thereafter, he served as President of Best Price Clothing Stores, Inc., from 1988 to 1992.

 From 1992 to 1996, Levine was self-employed as an investment manager.

 In 1996, Levine rejoined Family Dollar and served in various positions until he became Chief Executive Officer in August 1998.

 In July 2014, Levine oversaw the buyout of Family Dollar by Dollar Tree in a deal totaling $8.5 billion.
 Levine remained with the company following the merger and was appointed to Dollar Tree's board of directors.
 Levine stepped down as CEO on January 15, 2016.